 Studies have demonstrated the effects of acupuncture on the central nervous system, such as with spinal reflexes, stimulating muscle relaxation and changes in visceral organs.
 Acupuncture has been shown to change functional connectivity in the brain, decreasing activity in limbic structures linked with stress and illness while also improving regulation of the hypothalamus, pituitary, adrenal axis, which is the primary system the body uses for regulating hormones and the physiological stress response.
 (2)

 Acupuncture has also been shown to modulate parasympathetic activity, which is the branch of the autonomic nervous system associated with rest, relaxation, digestion and tissue healing.
-(3)
+(3) (Read more about how acupuncture regulates the parasympathetic nervous system HERE.)

 In an official report, Acupuncture: Review and Analysis of Reports on Controlled Clinical Trials, the World Health Organization listed the following symptoms, diseases and conditions that have been shown through controlled trials to be treated effectively by acupuncture: